 I had to stop for one minute to soothe myself and when I got back to running, I was completely dried out and near to screaming, but I had to do it.
 Finally, I managed to finish in 3 hours 14 minutes 42 seconds.
 I can’t put into words how happy I was that day.

-It was the best time of life.
+It was the best time of my life.
 However, if you ask me if I will do it all over again?
-My answer will be no because I was insane and even though insanity pumped me but it was a crazy decision.
+My answer is no because I was insane and even though insanity pumped me it was a crazy decision.

 Next Attempt!